hoangduytran/blender-manual/manual/editors/dope_sheet/modes/grease_pencil.rst

    Removes the active layer.
 Move Layer
    Moves the active layer down/up.

+.. _bpy.ops.grease_pencil.layer_isolate:

-Isolate Layer (monitor icon)
+Isolate Layers (screen icon)
-   Hide all layers except the active one.
+   Toggle whether the active layer is the only one that can be edited and is visible.
-Isolate Layer (padlock icon)
+Isolate Layers (padlock icon)
-   Lock all layers except the active one.
+   Toggle whether the active layer is the only one that can be edited.

 Insert Keyframe
 ---------------